ochoa92/Master-Thesis/README.md

 # Master-Thesis
-Compliant Control of the Kinova JACO² robot for surface polishing
+Compliance Control of the Kinova JACO² robot for surface polishing